pmahnke/mahnke-cocktails/recipe_processed/glogg.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Simmered"
+      "text": "Method: Simmered"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Ladle"
+      "text": "Pour: Ladle"
     },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Wine"
+      "text": "Glassware: Wine"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Raisins from the pot"
+      "text": "Garnish: Raisins from the pot"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Heat the alcohol in a non-reactive pot, but do not boil.
+      "text": "Special Prep: Heat the alcohol in a non-reactive pot, but do not boil.
 Add sugar and spices in a pouch.
 Simmer for20 minutes.
 Take off the heat and add raisins.
 Let rest for one hour.
 Remove spice bag and serve hot."
     }
     ],
   "recipeYield": "1 cocktail",